Private companies are from Mars and public companies are from Venus.

 Lock-up agreements are not required by law, but underwriters will often require executives, investors, and other company insiders to sign these agreements.
 The general idea behind them is to prevent too much selling of stock in the period right after going public and driving the price down.

 What do you need to know when it comes to executive compensation?
-Essentially, that they exist and should be part of your strategy, from how you communicate it to your executives to how they will impact the IPO and share price itself.
+Essentially, they exist and should be part of your strategy, from how you communicate it to your executives to how they will impact the IPO and share price itself.

 9. Be prepared for Increased Shareholder and Media Scrutiny